YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	void ydb_fork_n_core(void)

 A core is a snapshot of a process, to help debug application code, for example to troubleshoot an out-of-design condition.
 When a process executes :code:`ydb_fork_n_core()`, it forks.
-The child process does essential cleanup (such as erasing encryption passphrases) and sends itself a signal to generate a core and terminate.
+The child process sends itself a signal to generate a core and terminate.
 On termination of the child process, the parent process continues execution.
-Note that depending on the nature of the condition necessitating a core, an exit may well be the right action for the parent process.
+Note that depending on the nature of the condition necessitating a core, an :code:`exit()` may well be the right action for the parent process.
+An :code:`exit()` call will drive YottaDB exit handlers to perform clean shutdown of databases and devices the process has open.

 The content, location, and naming of cores is managed by the operating system – see :code:`man 5 core` for details.
 We recommend that you set :code:`kernel.core_uses_pid` to 1 to make it easier to identify and track cores.
-As cores can contain protected confidential information, you *must* ensure appropriate configuration and management of cores.
+As cores will likely contain protected confidential information, you *must* ensure appropriate configuration and management of cores.

 ----------
 ydb_free()